 Too Little Fat

 Problems from too little fat in your dogs diet, can be; impaired reproductive efficiency, a dry dull coat, dry flaky skin, can cause an increase in skin infections and pyoderma.
-It can cause a slowing in healing, and if developing puppies have too little fat, it can actually cause
+It can cause a slowing in healing, and if developing puppies have too little fat, it can actually cause developmental problems as well as growth deformities.

 Too Much Fat